-- 3. Choose 3D>Revolve.
-The Revolve dialog box displays. - 4.
-Specify the number of degrees in the Sweep Angle for the revolution. - 5.
+- 4. Specify the number of degrees in the Sweep Angle for the revolution. - 5.
 Specify the number of Steps (copies or divisions). - 6.
 Tab to the Origin data field in the dialog box. - 7.
-Place the target cursor at the startpoint of the axis of revolution. - 8.
-Drag along the axis from the startpoint to the endpoint.
+Place the target cursor at the startpoint of the axis of revolution.

+Tip: To establish the axis of revolution, click the startpoint and the endpoint.

+- 8. Drag along the axis from the startpoint to the endpoint.
 The six data fields are automatically filled in. - 9.
 Click OK and the selected geometry is now revolved around the axis as specified, according to the right hand rule of revolution.